tacofoundation/mrio-python/README.md

 ## What is a Temporal GeoTIFF?

 The Temporal GeoTIFF refines the mGeoTIFF format by enforcing a more stringent convention for defining its dimensions.
 It **MUST** include four dimensions in the following order, with the specified naming convention: `(time, band, x, y)`.
 Additionally, certain attributes must be included in the file.
 First, `md:time_start`, which represents the nominal start time of acquisition.
 Second, `md:time_end`, an optional attribute that indicates the nominal end time of the acquisition or composite period.
-Lastly, each image must have a unique identifier (`md:id`).
+Lastly, each time step must have a unique identifier (`md:id`).
 These attributes, `md:time_start`, `md:time_end`, and `md:id`, must be stored in the   attribute section of the file (`md:attributes`).
 For further details, refer to the [Temporal GeoTIFF Specification](SPECIFICATION.md).

 ## When to use it?